How To Make An Insanely Effective Grocery List

 This will one tip alone will cut your shopping time and distractions in half.

-More stores now have the option to order online, pay, and even choose your pick up day.
+More stores now have the option for grocery pickup.
+This is where you order online, pay for your order, and choose your pick-up day and time.

-If you don’t have this option at your local grocery store you can find most groceries at Amazon.com.
+If you don’t have this option at your local grocery store you can find most groceries online with free shipping from sites like Amazon.

-This one can be a bit tricky to get used to.
-My advice is to keep track as you go.
+This one can be a bit tricky to get used to, but it will save you money and time.
+If you have never shopped with cash before, the best advice I can give is to keep track of your tab as you go.

-Most cell phones have a calculator which really helps.
-Simply type your final budgeted amount into your phone’s calculator.
-Then as you shop just subtract out the amount as you go. this will help you to stay on budget.
+Use the calculator on your phone and type in your food budgeted amount.
+As you shop subtract out the amount as you go.
+This will help you stay on budget.

-I know another obvious point, but you would be surprised how NOT doing this tip can be a time waster.
+This might seem like an obvious tip, but you would be surprised how NOT doing this step can be a time waster.

-Once it is crossed off the list it is done and you can move on more easily to the next item.
+Once it is crossed off the list, it is done, and you can move on to the next item.
 You would be amazed at how things can get lost on a list when you are not crossing off as you go.

 If you follow these tips you will not only cut your grocery time in half but never run out of items again.